 - apply to court for an antisocial behaviour order.

-If you’re also a social housing tenant, they may be able to rehouse you.
+If you're also a social housing tenant, they might be able to rehouse you.

 If there's antisocial behaviour

 Officials should take reports of antisocial behaviour seriously.
-To help build your case, you can provide evidence by recording the date and times of the behaviour and the effect it has on you.
-For example, if you can’t sleep because of loud noise they’re making.
+To help build your case, you can provide evidence by recording the dates and times of the behaviour and the effect it has on you - for example, if you can't sleep because of loud noise they're making.

 If you think discrimination is involved in a neighbour dispute, make sure your landlord knows.
-More about discrimination in housing.
+Read more about discrimination in housing.

 If your neighbour is a private tenant

-If you don’t know who their landlord is, you can find out by searching the Scottish Landlord Register.
+If you don't know who your neighbour's landlord is, you can find out by searching the Scottish Landlord Register.